ataiao/Analysing-Twitter-Data-to-Predict-the-Price-of-Stock-Market-Indices/README.md

 ### Data Mining: Cleaning the Data
 Applied a wide range of data mining techniques.

 After scraping twitter, I ended up with a total of 2,497,676 tweets along with their assigned sentiment scores.
 After examining the dataset, I noticed that tweets with null sentiment scores were generally off-topic when it came to discussing the financial aspect of the Index.
-I decided it’s best to remove these tweets, furthermore these tweets can be detrimental when conducting next step of the data mining process.
+I decided it was best to remove these tweets; furthermore these tweets can be detrimental when conducting next step of the data mining process.
 I was left with 1,360,736 tweets.
-The Second step involved consolidating the individual tweet scores into a mean sentiment score of the specific day they were tweeted.
+The second step involved consolidating the individual tweet scores into a mean sentiment score of the specific day they were tweeted.
 I grouped the tweets into bin dates.
 Stock exchanges close at 4.00pm.
-Because of this I assigned tweets tweeted after 4.00pm to the next working day.
+Because of this, I assigned tweets tweeted after 4.00pm to the next working day.
 This also applies to holidays and weekend tweets, which were assigned to Monday.
 Finally, I created three new columns score_retweets, score_replies, and score_favorites, which were the mean and weighted mean (favorites, retweets, replies) score of all tweets for specific days.

 	from pandas.tseries.offsets import BDay